NTUDSA2016/dsa2016_017/hw2/readme.md

 The max of Q is 8375857

 In the interval
+sort for input user (Us log Us)
-Binary search by user and we will get all times(US log Q) Use set to store it and linear output to an array (Q + QlogQ)
+Binary search by user and we will get all times(US log Q) Use set to store it and linear output to an array and sort it (Q + QlogQ)

 ## That's All
 thanks 2016/3/21 2:05